kkysen/cstar/README.md

 ### Expression Oriented
-C* is highly-expression oriented.
+C* is highly expression-oriented.
 Unlike C, where many things are only statements, most things in C* are expressions.
 Things like:
 * Statements evaluate to the unit type `()`.
-* Blocks evaluate to their last expression, which could be a statement (and thus `()`) or a trailing expression (with no `;)
+* Blocks evaluate to their last expression, which could be a statement (and thus `()`) or a trailing expression (with no `;`)
 * Functions and closures themselves.
 * `if`, `if/else`, `match` are all expressions.
 * `for` evaluates to the `break` value, which is usually `()`.